Sometimes, bathroom emergencies happen.

-And when you need to use a foreign language to find the promised land known for sweet relief, your predicament becomes that much more stressful, and the more pressing your need becomes, the more frantic you feel, which ironically exacerbates your growing need.
+And when you need to use a foreign language to find the promised land known for sweet relief, your predicament can become that much more stressful.

 Why Learn How to Ask Where the Bathroom Is in Different Languages?

 First and foremost, you’ll want to learn where to ask where the bathroom is in different languages because when you need to go, you usually don’t want to fumble around with a translator or dictionary.
 If you don’t speak the language you’re trying to communicate in, ordinarily, a translator or dictionary would be an ideal solution.
 You can look up whatever word or phrase you need in just a few moments.
 However, when you need to use a bathroom, you don’t always have unlimited time to find the right phrase and perfect your pronunciation.
 Memorizing words and phrases is an ideal solution to ensure you’re ready whenever the need strikes.